jblance/mpp-solar/docs/MQTT_Influx_Grafana.md

 If you get an error `ImportError: No module named paho.mqtt.publish`
 * Make sure paho-mqtt is installed
 `sudo pip install paho-mqtt`

+Check if influx is listening on right port
+* ss -lnapt |grep influx
+if there isn't a LISTEN on 127.0.0.1 port 8086 - edit /etc/influxdb/influxdb.conf
+  in session [http]
+      bind-address = "127.0.0.1:8086"

 To check what is stored in influx
 * log in to influx `influx`